googlefonts/googlefonts.github.io/gf-guide/outlines.md

 ### Components

--   **Transformed components:** It can happen that transformed components ((scaled, mirrored, stretched, rotated) are not processed correctly while generating variable ttf.
+-   **Transformed components:** It can happen that transformed components ((scaled, mirrored, stretched, rotated) are not processed correctly while generating variable TTFs.
 This could cause issues like the original component is displayed instead, or unwanted fractional coordinates, as well as the wrong direction in outlines.
 Fontmake is supposed to decompose them during export, but the conversion of transformed outlines to quadratic curves could cause more quality issues.
 -   **Nested components:** Components referring to another component (nested, one inside the other) are not correctly interpreted by postscript printers.
--   **Overlapping components:** While generated ttf static binaries, Fontmake doesn't decompose overlapping components (except if one is transformed), which is good for Variable Fonts but can cause some issues in static TTFs for some renderers and printers.
+-   **Overlapping components:** While generating TTF static binaries, Fontmake doesn't decompose overlapping components (except if one is transformed), which is good for Variable Fonts but can cause some issues in static TTFs for some renderers and printers.
 We therefore recommend to decompose at least one of the component, so it triggers the decomposition of the entire glyph during generation (and merging of overlapped contours for statics).

 # Don’ts